IVCM8260-2018-PacketCapture/IVCM8260-2018-PacketCapture/README.md

 `$ nano ./dsniffloop.sh`

-# For loop through all captured .pcap files by using dsniff -p
+For loop through all captured .pcap files by using dsniff -p:

 for file in `find /data/moloch/raw/`;

 do

   dsniff -p file

 done

 ## Problems faced ##